 For DRIP claims are used in the form of a predicate (X is Y, X has property Y, and most importantly X owns Y).
-The basic form of a claim is an entity using a HHIT as an identifier in the DRIP UAS system.
+One basic use case of a claim is an entity using a HHIT as an identifier in the DRIP UAS system.